-It also lets you search in a whole region (radius of up to 150 miles) which is useful when searching for shows in Tokyo but at the same time also the adjecent cities of Kawasaki, Yokohama, Chiba and Saitama.
+It also lets you search in a whole region (radius of up to 150 miles) which is useful when searching for shows in Tokyo but at the same time also the adjacent cities of Kawasaki, Yokohama, Chiba and Saitama.

 The only drawback of those sites is that their listings are not as complete as on Japanese sites, especially when it comes to Japanese artists.

-Tokyo Gig Guide – mostly local and international independent music
+Tokyo Gig Guide – Mostly local and international independent music

-Tokyo Dross – mostly local and international Indie and Parties
+Tokyo Dross – Mostly local and international Indie and Parties

-GekiRock Portal – mostly Japanese Rock/Visual-Kei
+GekiRock Portal – Mostly Japanese Rock/Visual kei

 Japan Times Classical – Classical music, selected shows